nuagenetworks/nuage-kubernetes/docs/kubernetes-1-installation.rst

 2. Setup SSH and access the master and the minion nodes, using the **ssh** command.
 3. Clone the Ansible git repository, by entering the **git clone** command as shown in the example below and checkout the tag **nuage-kubernetes-<version>** corresponding to the VSP version.

-..
-Note:: For the required versions, see the `Requirements <kubernetes-1-overview.html#requirements>`_ section in the "Overview" chapter of this guide.

    ::

         git clone https://github.com/nuagenetworks/nuage-kubernetes.git
-        git checkout tags/nuage-kubernetes-5.1.1-1
+        git checkout tags/v5.1.1-1
         cd nuage-kubernetes/ansible

+  ..
+Note:: With new tag v5.1.1-1, rpm based install is not supported using ansible.
+Daemonsets is the recommended mode of installing Nuage components

 4. Load the following docker images on your master node: